data61/anonlink/docs/proposals/prop-0002-releases.md

 stored as a string literal in `setup.py`, however this could first check for an environment variable, or read the version from a text file.

+what to do if a during the review process, a branch has been merged into master which we do not want in the release?

 ## References